About

 Model Context Protocol

 The Model Context Protocol (MCP) is an open protocol that standardizes how applications provide context to LLMs.
-The Iggy MCP Server is an implementation of the MCP protocol for the message streaming infrastructure.
-It can be used to provide context to LLMs in real-time, allowing for more accurate and relevant responses.
+The Iggy MCP Server is an implementation of the MCP protocol for message streaming infrastructure.
+It exposes 40+ tools covering streams, topics, partitions, messages, consumer groups, users, and more.
+It supports both HTTP and stdio transports, making it compatible with tools like Claude Desktop and other MCP clients.

 Docker